Actyx/chat/README.md

 ## Available Scripts

-In the project directory `app`, you can run the following script after using `nvm use`:
+In the project directory `app`, you can run the following scripts after using `nvm use`:

 ### `yarn install`